Sergii-7/My_1_game/play on Windows/README.md

-# file for playing on a PC with Windows operating system:
+# file Orcs.exe for playing on a PC with Windows operating system:
 # - download
 # - launch
 # - play